snowdrop/istio-integration/README-ANSIBLE.md

 ansible-galaxy install chouseknecht.minishift-up-role
 ```

+If Minishift is not going to being used to deploy an Openshift cluster and instead the Istio role will be used against a running Openshift cluster,
+that cluster must be at version `3.7.0` or higher.
+This is necessary since some of Istio's features only work on Openshift `3.7.0`+.

 ## Roles

 **Important**: All invocations of the Ansible playbooks need to take place at the root directory of the project.